 NON-LEGISLATIVE ACTIVITIES AND OUTREACH RESOURCES

-Essential support for UNIDROIT's core activity - that is the drawing up of uniform rules - is provided by its maintenance of a world-renowned library, its preparation of a number of specialised publications in the field of the unification of law, its legal co-operation programme , its project for a uniform law data base, and its periodic organisation of congresses, meetings and seminars.
+Essential support for UNIDROIT’s core activity – that is the drawing up of uniform rules – is provided by its maintenance of a world-renowned library, its preparation of a number of specialised publications in the field of the unification of law, its legal co-operation programme and its periodic organisation of congresses, meetings and seminars.

 The UNIDROIT Library is one of the leading documentation centres in its field and is consulted by researchers from all over the world.
-Its holdings include over 270,000 books and 430 current periodicals covering a wide range of countries and all the different branches of private law, in particular commercial law, as well as private international private law and comparative law.
-The library catalogue is available on-line.
+Its holdings include over 330,000 books and 260 current periodicals covering a wide range of countries and all the different branches of private law, in particular commercial law, as well as international private law and comparative law.
+The Library catalogue is available on-line.

 From its earliest days UNIDROIT has put out a number of publications.
-Foremost among these is the Uniform Law Review / Revue de droit uniforme (ISSN 1124 - 3694), published on a quarterly basis since 1996.
-In addition, the Institute collects all its working materials in the UNIDROIT Proceedings and Papers series which is updated annually and is available on the UNIDROIT website.
+Foremost among these is the Uniform Law Review / Revue de droit uniforme (ISSN 1124 – 3694), a quarterly published by Oxford University Press since 2013.
+In addition the working materials are available on the UNIDROIT website.

 Congresses, meetings and seminars